 As friends worry out loud about how they'll pay for their kids' college education, the parents of children with special needs have worries that extend beyond the few years it takes to get a college degree:

-These daunting questions and fears stop many parents in their tracks.
-But creating a plan can ease anxiety, say financial planners.
+These questions and fears might stop you in your tracks.
+But financial planners say that creating a plan can ease anxiety.
 Some of the issues you need to confront are financial: How do you set aside money for your child without affecting his or her government benefits?
 And some are emotional: Who would understand your child's needs if something were to happen to you right now?

 Here are 10 steps to planning your child's financial future.
 Some are simple, some are challenging; some cost nothing and some require paying legal fees.
 Get started on some of these now, so you'll have peace of mind down the road.